hbctraining/DGE_workshop_salmon_online/lessons/01a_RNAseq_processing_workflow.md

 Qualimap requires genomic coordinate information for where each read maps.
 Since this is not part of the Salmon output, you will need to use a genome alignment tools to generate a [BAM]() file.

+### 6. Quality control: aggregating results

+Throughout the workflow we have performed various steps of quality checks on our data.
+You will need to do this for each sample in your dataset, making sure these metrics are consistent across the samples for a given experiment.
+Outlier samples should be flagged for further investigation and potential removal.

+Manually tracking these metrics and browsing through multiple HTML reports for each samples is tedious and prone to errors.
+[MultiQC](https://multiqc.info/) is a tool which aggregates results from several tools and generates a single HTML report with plots to visualize and compare various QC metrics between the samples.
+For this workflow you can use it to aggregate information from the results of FastQC, STAR, Qualimap, and Salmon.